66thparallel/sparky/docs/implementation_status.md

 1. Add plotting or packaged analysis outputs on top of the current CSV metrics pipeline.
 2. Extend configurable waypoint input into richer route ingestion or planning if the project grows beyond the current parameter-driven route source.
 3. Continue aligning any remaining historical notes with the current `path_planner`-based runtime.
+4. Add an A* path planning algorithm so Sparky can generate search-based routes instead of only replaying parameterized waypoint paths.
+5. Add polynomial trajectories or spline-based smoothing and time parameterization so the path can be turned into a feasible motion plan for execution.